 - You can also work with your classmates to buy a single book that you can all share.
 Another option is to rely on books in your library that you can photocopy for personal study.

-- Just because you are studying does not mean that you shouldn’t find employment during the study period.
-Granted, most of the jobs that you will find won’t pay very well but they will help you meet part of your expenses.
+- Find jobs to pay for college.
+Granted many jobs that you will find won’t pay very well but they will help you meet part of your expenses.

 - For starters, try to get any job that is close to home and pays enough money for you to take care of some of your expenses.
 There are plenty of part-time jobs that students can take on for meeting their expenses without affecting their studies.